3.3 Norfolk Local Assessment Protocol

 - Where a Looked After Child is discharged from care at very short notice (e.g. Placement breakdown leading to decision by parents/Local Authority to return S20 child home) time constrictions mean that a LAC Review cannot always be arranged prior to a child returning home.
 In such cases LAC status will end when a child returns home and a Child in Need Review will be held within 20 working days of the child’s return;

-- The Director of Children’s Services must approve the ending of LAC status for any young people age 16 and 17 years who had a previous Care Plan to remain Looked After long term until 18 years.
+- The Executive Director of Children’s Services must approve the ending of LAC status for any young people age 16 and 17 years who had a previous Care Plan to remain Looked After long term until 18 years.

 Where a child is involved in other assessment processes, it is important that these are coordinated so that the child does not become lost between the different agencies involved and their different procedures.
 All plans for the child developed by the various agencies and individual professionals should be joined up so that the child and family experience a single assessment and planning process, which shares a focus on the outcomes for the child.